Carson City Public Works - Water Division

 The Production Division maintains the Quill Water Treatment Plant and wells to ensure efficient operations and an adequate supply of water.
 The production staff monitors, regulates flows, samples, and maintains the surface water flows and groundwater wells to maximize the conjunctive use of the City's variety of sources.

-Carson City’s water distribution system consists of 235 miles of water mains, 14,000 fire hydrants, 32 groundwater wells, 16 storage tanks, and 16 pressure zones.
-The distribution division maintains the system’s water mains, valves and hydrants, and the City's portion of the service line, which is up to and including the water meter.
+Carson City’s water distribution system consists of 250 miles of water mains, 4,200 fire hydrants, 32 groundwater wells, 15 storage tanks, and 16 pressure zones.
+The distribution division maintains the system’s water mains, valves and hydrants, and the City's portion of the service line, which is up to and including the

 The Meter Division is responsible for collecting meter readings, testing, repairing and installing water meters.
 The staff utilizes a hand held computer and a radio transceiver to collect and store data.
 Other duties include maintenance of meter boxes, water meter turn-on and turn-offs for new customers, maintenance and repair, and emergencies.